A complete guide to special immigrant green cards and requirements.

 Both paths require medical examinations, biometrics appointments, and interviews.
 Once approved, you become a lawful permanent resident and receive your permanent resident card.

-The EB-4 process requires coordination between USCIS and the Department of State, extensive documentation of religious or special immigrant status, and careful monitoring of visa availability.
+The special immigrant process requires coordination between USCIS and the Department of State, extensive documentation of religious or special immigrant status, and careful monitoring of visa availability.
 For religious organizations sponsoring workers, compliance with non-profit requirements and on-site inspection protocols adds complexity.
-Timing decisions around the non-minister sunset provision and visa bulletin retrogression require ongoing attention.
+Processing also requires timing decisions around the non-minister sunset provision and visa bulletin retrogression that require ongoing attention.

 Lighthouse helps employers and applicants navigate this process through eligibility diagnostics to identify the correct classification, expert guidance on evidence requirements and compliance documentation, and comprehensive legal review to strengthen petitions.